Your privacy is important to Truckstop.

 HOW WE PROTECT YOUR PERSONAL DATA

-We implement commercially reasonable physical, technical and procedural measures to help protect personal data from unauthorized access or use; however, the transmission of information via the internet is not completely secure or private.
+We implement commercially reasonable physical, technical and administrative measures to help protect personal data from unauthorized access or use, disclosure, alteration, and/or destruction.
+These measures include, where appropriate, encryption of personal data in transit and at rest, access controls, and periodic security assessments.
+However, no transmission over the internet or electronic storage system can be guaranteed to be completely secure or error-free.
 If you have questions about the security of personal data we collect, please contact us using the information provided below.
+In the event of a data breach requiring notification under applicable law, we will notify affected individuals and relevant regulatory authorities as required.

 COOKIES AND OTHER INFORMATION COLLECTION TOOLS